rrsai/rrsai/README.md

 - 👀 I’m interested in Serverless AWS, React, AWS Amplify, and NLP.
 - 🌱 I’m currently learning Astro.js for static site generation _with components_
 - 💞️ I’m looking to collaborate on full serverless apps.
-- 📫 How to reach me: Just @ me on slack.
+- 📫 How to reach me: Just @roy me on slack.

+## Working at Reaktor

+I am currently working at [Reaktor](https://www.reaktor.com/)

 ## My open source profile